atosti/java-testing/README.md

 # Java unit testing
 This is a short repository which outlines basic guidelines for unit testing in Java.
-Additionally, it includes example files, illustrating how to perform basic tests.
-This document aims to give you the flexibility to design tests in a manner best suited to you.
-Overall, remember that consistency is most important when selecting your own standards.
+Additionally, it includes example files illustrating how to write basic tests.
+The aim of this document is to give you the flexibility to design tests in a manner best suited to you and your team.
+   * Remember that consistency is most important when selecting your own standards.

 ## Environment setup
 1. Add the JUnit library to your project in order for the JUnit imports to be found by your IDE.